^

 Erythromelalgia is a disease that occurs as a result of vasomotor disorders.

 Causes and pathogenesis.
 Depending on the origin, there are 3 types of erythromelalgia: type 1, associated with thrombocythemia, type 2 - primary, or idiopathic, which exists from birth, and type 3 - secondary, resulting from inflammatory and degenerative changes in blood vessels.
-In the development of erythromelalgia, an important role is played by the disruption of the exchange of vasoactive substances, in particular serotonin, vasodilatation, etc. Often the disease is of a family nature.
-The presence of erythromelalgia in the fifth generation was established.
+In the development of erythromelalgia, a major role is played by a violation of the metabolism of vasoactive substances, in particular serotonin, vasodilation, etc. The disease is often familial.
+The presence of erythromelalgia in the fifth generation has been established.

 Symptoms.
 The disease occurs equally often in men and women.
-Affected usually arms and legs, sometimes one limb.
-For all types of acute exacerbation of the disease after a warm bath, exercise, even after sleeping in a warm bed.
-Patients complain of soreness, burning, redness of the skin and fever.
-The height of the attack is manifested by purple-red or livid staining, massive swelling and cyanosis of the skin of the hands, feet and legs.
+Usually the arms and legs are affected, sometimes one limb.
+All types are characterized by exacerbations of the disease after a warm bath, exercise, even after sleeping in a warm bed.
+Patients complain of pain, burning, redness of the skin and increased temperature of the extremities.
+The height of the attack is manifested by purple-red or livid coloration, massive swelling and cyanosis of the skin of the hands, feet and shins.
 Attacks last from several minutes to several hours.
-With the prolonged existence of the process, trophic disorders develop (hyperkeratosis of the palms and soles, paronychia), up to the formation of ulcers.
+With a long-term existence of the process, trophic disorders develop (hyperkeratosis of the palms and soles, paronychia) up to the formation of ulcers.

-The course of the disease is chronic, febrile, with a duration of up to many years, with a periodic increase in the process.
+The course of the disease is chronic, febrile, lasting up to many years, with periodic intensification of the process.

 Treatment.
-Prescribe vitamin therapy (B1, B12), anti-neurological, antihistamines, corticosteroids and angioprotectors (trentap, komplamin), conduct paravertebral blockade, sympathotomy, topical application of epinephrine.
+Vitamin therapy (B1, B12), antineuralgic, antihistamines, corticosteroids and angioprotectors (trentap, complamin) are prescribed, paravertebral blockade, sympathotomy, locally - adrenaline applications are performed.

 Differential diagnosis.
 The disease should be distinguished from erysipelas, chronic atrophic acrodermatitis.